rishabhxchoudhary/nextjs-portfolio/blogs/two-pointer-problems.md

 ---
-title: "Important Problems on Two Pointer Approach"
+title: "Mastering Important Problems with the Two Pointer Approach"
 date: "26 May 2023"
 category: "CP & Interviews"
-tags: ['Interviews','two-pointers']
+tags: ['Interviews','Two Pointers']
-about: "In this comprehensive guide, we explore a curated selection of problems that leverage the power of Two Pointers to efficiently solve a variety of coding challenges.
-From simple tasks like finding pairs with a given sum to more complex problems such as three-sum variants and array transformations, we delve into real-world examples and provide detailed explanations and solutions."
+about: "Unlock the potential of the Two Pointer Approach with this comprehensive guide.
+Explore a curated selection of problems that harness the efficiency of this technique to solve a wide range of coding challenges.
+From basic tasks like finding pairs with a given sum to more complex problems like three-sum variants and array transformations, this guide offers real-world examples, detailed explanations, and comprehensive solutions.
+Sharpen your skills and gain confidence in tackling coding challenges by mastering the art of the Two Pointer Approach."
 ---

 # 1. Check if a linked list is a Pallindrome